Ashoklathwal/Code-for-Interview/README.md

    * Find Diameter of binary tree [**Explanation**](http://algorithms.tutorialhorizon.com/diameter-of-a-binary-tree/)
    * Print Bottom view of Binary tree [**Explanation**](http://algorithms.tutorialhorizon.com/print-the-bottom-view-of-the-binary-tree/)
    * Print top view of Binary tree [**Explanation**](http://algorithms.tutorialhorizon.com/print-the-top-view-of-a-binary-tree/)
+   * Create mirror image of BT
+* Check one BT is subset of another BT or not
 ### Graphs

 * Algorithms on Graphs.
 Comprises of the following algorithms: